min2ha/ukwa-site/content/target/48841/index.en.md

   "subject": "Brexit : Impact on Wales"
 }

-# National Assembly for Wales Research Service (@SeneddResearch) on Twitter

 The National Assembly for Wales Research Service provide expert & impartial research, analysis & information to Assembly Members & Assembly committees.
 This is their twitter account.